 Istanbul has a very special church.
 A Bulgarian orthodox church: St Stephen of the Bulgarians (1896).
 What makes it so special is that it is one of the world’s few surviving prefabricated cast iron churches.
 That’s why the St. Stephen’s church is commonly known as the ‘Iron Church’ in Istanbul.

-I think this historical prefab house of worship is one of the most interesting old buildings on the shores of the Golden Horn.
-The church has been renovated since 2011 and is scheduled to open for prayer at the end of January 2015.
-Probably on Sunday January 25.
+I consider this historical prefab house of worship one of the most interesting old buildings on the shores of the Golden Horn.
+The church has undergone extensive renovation works since 2011 and reopened for prayer in January 2018.

 The richly ornamented church is a three-domed cross-shaped basilica.
 The altar faces the Golden Horn and a 40 m-high belfry, the six bells of which were cast in Yaroslavl, rises above the narthex.
 In terms of architecture, the church combines Neo-Gothic and Neo-Baroque influences.

 The church, which frame comprises steel profiles of different lengths, was built in 1896 along the Golden Horn close to the old Jewish quarter of Balat, now part of Fatih district.
 The ‘Iron Church’ is close to the Greek Orthodox Patriarchate as well.
 In the late nineteenth and early twentieth century there was a lot of rivalry between ethnic Greeks and Bulgarians that was to lead to much bloodshed in the eastern Balkans.